textagroup/brafton-api/README.md

 To use the module you will need to specify the api key and api URL in the Brafton tab of settings.
+The module contains a task to connect to the API and retrieve the content and images from the Brafton API.
+The images are stored in assets as a normal SilverStripe Image and the items and categories are stored in the DataObjects BraftonNewsItem and BraftonNewsCategory.